MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 14-16/Note 1 - [Optional] JSwing.md

 A **Graphical User Interface** (GUI, pronounced "gooey") is a way of interacting with a computer.
 Examples of GUIs include windows, icons, and menus.

-We'll be using JSwing to greate GUIs in repl.t.
+We'll be using JSwing to create GUIs in repl.it.

 ###JSwing in Repl.it

-To make a JSwing program, make sure you select JSwing as the language instead of Java.
+To make a JSwing program, make sure you select Java Swing as the language instead of Java.
 This will provide an additional window for our graphics to appear.

 ### JSwing Frames